Xilinx/SDAccel-Tutorials/docs/sdaccel-getting-started/README.md

 [Read more...](/docs/my-first-sdaccel-application/)

-### 5. Optimizing Accelerated FPGA Applications - Based on SDAccel Methodology
+### 5. Optimizing Accelerated FPGA Applications — Based on SDAccel Environment Methodology

 The methodology for developing optimized accelerated applications is comprised of two major phases: architecting the application, and developing the hardware kernels.
 In the first phase, you make key decisions about the application architecture by determining which software functions should be accelerated onto FPGA kernels, how much parallelism can be achieved, and how to deliver it in code.
 In the second phase, you implement the kernels by structuring the source code, and applying the necessary compiler options and pragmas to create the kernel architecture needed to achieve the optimized performance target.

 In this tutorial, you will learn how to do the following:

-- Create an SDAccel application from the C application.
+- Create an SDAccel environment application from the C application.
 - Optimize memory transfers.
 - Optimize using fixed point data types.
 - Optimize with dataflow.